 As a result of Level 1 screening, 15 alternatives were eliminated from further consideration because they would not meet the project purpose (they would either not improve regional or local mobility or not allow Heber City to meet their vision for the historic town center).
+None of the U.S. 40 improvement alternatives would improve local mobility on U.S. 40 with the exception of the one-way-couplet alternatives.
 Table 3-10 shows the final Level 1 screening results.
 The alternatives that are shown in Table 3-10 as not recommended for further analysis, and the reasons why they are not recommended, are described following the table.